 While many potential positive impacts to various forecast products have been related on this blog, I’ll be watching and posting those which forecasters at these offices (and myself) observe during the evaluation period (time permitting of course).
 Take the following case from yesterday, December 9th, for example…

 Herein lies the power of the RGB imagery.
 Since the combination of colors are related to several physical characteristics (i.e. red – optical depth, green – particle phase and size, blue – temperature), then it is easier to make assessments about cloud homogeneity or inhomogeneity.
-While other satellite observations will generally just relate one physical characteristic (generally temperature), or in the case of the standard 11-3.9 channel (particle phase/size), these other types of imagery don’t have the ability to tie together several characteristics in one image like the RGBs can.
-It is much easier thus, in the imagery presented here to assess locations where cloud characteristics are the same and make inferences about the similarity of ceilings and visibility in areas without direct observations or about the duration of ceilings and visibilties while clouds advect across an area.
+While other satellite observations generally just relate one physical characteristic (usually temperature), or in the case of the standard 11-3.9 channel (particle phase/size), they don’t have the ability to tie together several physical characteristics together in one image like the RGBs can.
+It is thus much easier, with RGB imagery, to assess locations where cloud characteristics are the same and make inferences about the similarity of ceilings and visibility in areas without direct observations.

 This next image shows a sample of the color taken from the Texarkana site in NE Texas at the same time, underneath the area of low stratus containing more dull red colors.

 Image 3.
 Suomi NPP VIIRS Nighttime Microphysics RGB valid 9 Dec 2013 0736 UTC.